sivolko/hugs4bugs/_posts/2025-05-28-stop-fighting-local-llm-docker-just-fixed-mess-model-runnner.md

 Under the hood, Docker is running an inference engine built on top of llama.cpp and accessible through the familiar OpenAI API.
 The critical difference?
 By using host-based execution, we avoid the performance limitations of running models inside virtual machines.

-This means your LLM is running directly on your Mac's metal (currently only Apple Silicon is supported), not inside Docker's Linux VM.
+This means your LLM is running directly on your Mac's metal.
 The performance difference is significant.

 **Why Should You Care?**